 The Process of Cured-In-Place Pipe (CIPP) Lining made easy

-3. Introducing the resin liner
+3. Presentation of the resin sheet

-4. Final inspection
+4. End of inspection